tgenewein/BoundedRationalityAbstractionAndHierarchicalDecisionMaking/README.md

 Or alternatively, clone/fork the repository using git.

 Navigate to the folder that contains the repository contents and start a new notebook server (typically by opening a console and typing: ``ipython notebook``).
-A new browser tab should open and you open notebooks by clicking on them.
+A new browser tab should open and you can open notebooks by clicking on them.

 ## I've never used a Jupyter/IPython notebook before...
 The notebooks are very simple to use - you can get an overwiew by clicking on ``Help -> User Interface Tour`` in any running notebook (in the browser).
 It might be best to run all cells after opening a notebook (by selecting ``Cell -> Run all``).
 Note that the first run (of any function) in Julia can take quite a bit longer (because the function gets JIT compiled).